open-turo/renovate-config/README.md

 }
 ```

+The default preset using extends some of the renovate built-in presets and also tries to split CI and language non
+major updates into their own groups.

 ### Floating tags

 We maintain floating tags that point to the latest release for each major version.
 This will guarantee that your